 My parents were called to testify before the Grand Jury in the Rosenberg-Sobell case, because my father was Morton Sobell's uncle.
 Later that night they sat silently in the kitchen with my uncle Louis writing and then erasing on a small blackboard.
 It was forbidden to disclose any information about Grand Jury proceedings, and they were afraid that the apartment might be bugged.
 They had no doubt about the telephone.
 My father had gotten rid of his radical books and pamphlets by the time the FBI agents came to interview them at home.
 I was followed to and from school.
 Only later did my father tell me of their fear they would be arrested, since they provided a link between the defendants and the Communist Party.
 They had made arrangements for me, I learned.

 There's another Horowitz-Rosenberg item to note because David Horowitz does not.
-His father, Philip Horowitz, was teaching English class at Seward Park High School in New York City all the while six teenagers who would later achieve "Rosenberg ring" infamy went to school there (Julius and Ethel Rosenberg, Ruth Greenglass, Anne and Mike Sidorovitch, plus a sixth i.d.'d by ex-Communists as a Communist agent, Harry Hyman).
+His father, Philip Horowitz, was teaching English class at Seward Park High School in New York City all the while five teenagers who would later achieve "Rosenberg ring" infamy went to school there (Julius and Ethel Rosenberg, Ruth Greenglass, Anne and Mike Sidorovitch, plus a sixth i.d.'d by ex-Communists as a Communist agent, Harry Hyman).
 Is it possible that as an active and covert Communist Party member, Philip Horowitz (Communist Party name Philip Ross?) talent-spotted any of these kids as likely recruits for the glory of the Kremlin?
 One of the questions Philip refused to answer in 1952 before being fired by New York City Schools was "Did he ever attempt to recruit students into the American Youth for Democracy?"
 American Youth for Democracy was a Communist organization previously known as the Young Communist League.
 Julius and Ethel Rosenberg, for example, became YCL members.